Kasuga-taisha

 Kasuga-taisha (春日大社) is a Shinto shrine in Nara, Nara Prefecture, Japan.
 It is the shrine of the Fujiwara family, established in 768 CE and rebuilt several times over the centuries.
 The interior is famous for its many bronze lanterns, as well as the many stone lanterns that lead up to the shrine.

 The architectural style Kasuga-zukuri takes its name from Kasuga Shrine's honden (sanctuary).
 The Torii at Kasuga-taisha is one of the oldest in Shinto and helped influence the style of Torii seen across much of Japan.
 Kasuga Shrine, and the Kasugayama Primeval Forest near it, are registered as a UNESCO World Heritage Site as part of the "Historic Monuments of Ancient Nara".

 The path to Kasuga Shrine passes through a deer park.
 In the park, deer are able to roam freely and are believed to be sacred messengers of the Shinto gods that inhabit the shrine and surrounding mountainous terrain.
-Kasuga Shrine and the deer have been featured in several paintings and works of art of the Nambokucho Period.
+Kasuga Shrine and the deer have been featured in several paintings and works of art of the Nanboku-chō period.
 Over three thousand stone lanterns line the way.
 The Man'yo Botanical Garden is adjacent to the shrine.

 History

 Origin

 The birth of this shrine, according to legend, began when the first kami of Kasuga-taisha, Takemikazuchi, rode on the back of a white deer to the top of Mount Mikasa in 768 CE.
 This kami is said to have traveled from the Kashima Jingu Shrine in order to protect Nara.
-The shrine location first received favor from the Imperial government in the Heian period as a result of the power from the Fujiwara family as well as Empress Shōtoku.
+The shrine location first received favor from the Imperial government in the Nara period as a result of the power from the Fujiwara family, as well as Empress Shōtoku.

 From 1871 through 1946, Kasuga Shrine was officially designated one of the Kanpei-taisha (官幣大社), meaning that it stood in the first rank of government supported shrines.

 Religious significance

-The four main kami enshrined here are Ame no koyane, Himegami, Futsunushi no mikoto, and Takemikazuchi no mikoto.
-Though these are the primary divine beings of Kasuga taisha, they are often grouped together as a syncretic, combined deity known as Kasuga Daimyōjin.
-Kasuga Daimyōjin is composed of five divine beings and each consists of a Buddhist deity and Shinto kami counterpart.
+The four main kami enshrined here are Ame-no-Koyane, Himegami, Futsunushi, and Takemikazuchi.
+Though these are the primary divine beings of Kasuga-taisha, they are often grouped together as a combined deity known as Kasuga Daimyōjin.
+This multifaceted kami served as a template for worshipers who wanted to pray to multiple deities at once.

+Kasuga Daimyōjin consists of five divine beings, each understood according to the honji suijaku theory.
+Honji suijaku identifies Buddhist divinities with kami counterparts, an innovative interpretation of indigenous practice with Buddhism.
 The fifth deity, Ame-no-Oshikumone, was added much later and is said to be the divine child of Ame no koyane and Himegami.
-The importance of the multifaceted kami was that it became a template for future worshipers who wanted to combine several deities to pray to at once.